rickshahid/SkyMedia/README.md

 * Secure content upload, storage and processing (transcoding, indexing, dynamic encryption, dynamic packaging, etc)

-* Discover and extract actionable insights from your video content via Cognitive Services and Artificial Intelligence (AI)
+* Discover and extract actionable insights from your video content across a spectrum of cognitive and analytic services

 * Define workflows with multiple tasks (executed in parallel and/or sequence) that integrate various media processors